 The interim injunctions concerned have been mainly about not putting on the almost daily demonstrations quite as close to the school gates as before.
 If they had stopped with that, I might not be writing about this court case now.
 But the council’s lawsuit isn’t just against the three named defendants.
 It is against a fourth defendant too, “persons unknown”.
 The interim injunctions issued include restrictions on the free speech of everybody on the planet, to write about this important conflict between parent-power and teacher-power, even bloggers who were never likely to set foot in Birmingham to join street demonstrations.

-For this reason, I find myself in court again, on Friday 13th September at 14:00 in Birmingham, seeking once again to defend free speech, making this application to be added as a defendant representative of the class of persons unknown with the same interests as mine.
-The hearing is listed for one hour.
-I’d be delighted to have the moral support of spectators on the day, and fair press coverage.
+For this reason, I find myself in court again, on Friday 13th September, seeking once again to defend free speech as I have done before, making this application to be added as a defendant representative of the class of persons unknown with the same interests as mine.